WebCuratorTool/webcurator/webcurator-docs/guides/developer-guide.rst

 ~~~~~~~~~~~~~~~~~~
 Building the Web Curator Tool from source requires the following:

 -  Java 8 (1.8) JDK or above (64bit recommended).
 Current development assumes
    using the Oracle JDK, but long-term it may be better to switch to OpenJDK.

 -  Maven 3+ or later.

+-  Gradle 4.4+ or later

 -  Git (required to clone the project source from Github).

 As the artifact targets are Java-based, it should be possible to build the
 artifacts on either Linux, Solaris or Windows targets.